ShaguftaPathan/PowerBI_Dashboard_Real_Estate/README.md

 * Prioritize revenue-generating efforts
 * React to market shifts swiftly

 “This dashboard has changed how we manage our team.
 We can now see which agents are closing deals efficiently and where we need to focus more.
-It's not just about numbers anymore—it's about understanding the business in real time.”
+It's not just about numbers anymore—it's about understanding the business in real time.” - **Client Feedback**
-- Client Feedback